octohedron/suresta.github.io/content/_index.md

     content:
       items:
         - title: Who are we?
-          text: Suresta is a boutique software agency, specializing in site reliability engineering (SRE).
-The link between development and operations is critical, we help affirm it
+          text: Suresta is a boutique software agency based out of Valencia, Spain, specializing in site reliability engineering (SRE).
+The link between development and operations is critical, we're here to maintain it
           feature_icon: check
           features:
             - "Bridge the gap between developers and operations"